Sophie Kinsella: Literary style

-Personal life
+Personal life and death

 In 1991, Kinsella married Henry Wickham, whom she had met at Oxford.
-A schoolmaster, he became head of Lockers Park School and now manages her business affairs.
-They live in Dorset and London and have four sons and a daughter.
+A schoolmaster, he became head of Lockers Park School and managed her business affairs.
+They lived in Dorset and London, with their four sons and one daughter.

-In 2024, Kinsella revealed she had glioblastoma, an aggressive form of brain cancer with which she was diagnosed in late 2022.
+In 2024, Kinsella revealed she had glioblastoma, an aggressive form of brain cancer, with which she was diagnosed in late 2022.
+She underwent neurosurgery.
+Kinsella died at her home in Dorset on 10 December 2025.